Cafes

 Image credit: Local & Aesthetic | Instagram

-Local & Aesthetic has to be one of our fave breakfast spots in Perth.
-Its laid back community vibes and WA-centric menu is bolstered by the fact the space is also home to Rhubarb Records vinyl and an Indigenous art gallery and retail outlet, and a dog-friendly outdoor deck area.
+Local & Aesthetic has cemented itself as one of ou all-time fave breakfast spots in Perth.
+Its laid-back community vibes and WA-centric menu is bolstered by the fact that the space is also home to Rhubarb Records vinyl, an Indigenous art gallery and retail outlet, and a dog-friendly outdoor deck area.

-"We love to use lots of local and native ingredients.
-Crispy saltbush, lemon myrtle, pepperberries, wattleseed, davidson plum and strawberry gum.
+Sweet tooths, don’t skip the pumpkin pie French toast.
+A staff favourite, it’s topped with roasted pumpkin cream, lemon myrtle cream cheese, pepita praline and a generous drizzle of maple syrup.
+Owner Dominique Rae says the dish sums up their ethos: “We love to use lots of local and native ingredients—crispy saltbush, lemon myrtle, pepperberries, wattleseed, Davidson plum and strawberry gum.
 We also love to work with local suppliers for our produce.”

 Soho Lane